flox/nixexprs/docs/channel-construction.md

 ### Shallow vs deep overriding

-Packages declared with these files override packages from nixpkgs for the current channel.
-By default this overriding is only applied shallowly however, meaning that it is only applied for immediate dependencies of your channel.
-The advantage of this is that mostly precompiled dependencies can be used, and is therefore cheaper to build.
+Packages declared with these files override/replace packages from nixpkgs for the current channel.
+There's different ways in how packages are overridden:

-It's possible to make this overriding work deeply by creating an empty file `<set>/<name>/deep-override`.
-This signal to the evaluation that the package in `<set>/<name>/default.nix` should be overridden transitively for all dependencies, including nixpkgs and other channels.
-This is the easiest way to resolve version conflicts coming from multiple versions of the same package in the same dependency closure.
+- Shallow overriding: Only immediate dependencies of your channel are replaced, not transitive dependencies.
+This is the default.
+- Deep overriding: Replaces dependencies transitively in all dependencies, including other channels.
+This can be enabled by creating an empty file in `<set>/<name>/deep-override`

+Shallow overriding allows using mostly precompiled dependencies, while deep overriding could rebuild many layers of dependencies, so shallow overriding is cheaper to build.
+Deep overriding however resolves version conflicts caused by multiple versions of the same dependency in a closure.

+Check out [this document](expl/deep-overrides.md) to learn more about how deep overriding works under the hood.

 | Type | Shallow | Deep |
 | --- | --- | --- |